Zhuxinzhuang station

 Zhuxinzhuang station (朱辛庄站 (朱辛莊站, Zhūxīnzhuāng zhàn)) is a station on Line 8 and Changping Line of the Beijing Subway.

 It is a cross-platform interchange between the two lines.
 The Line 8 tracks are the inner tracks, while the Changping Line tracks are the outer tracks.
 It is the current northern terminus of Line 8.

 Station layout

 The station has elevated dual-island platforms with a cross platform interchange.
-On one side, originating line 8 trains interchange with southbound Changping line trains to Xitucheng, whilst on the other, terminating line 8 trains interchange with northbound Changping line trains towards Changping Xishankou.
+On one side, originating Line 8 trains interchange with southbound Changping Line trains to Xitucheng, whilst on the other, terminating Line 8 trains interchange with northbound Changping Line trains towards Changping Xishankou.

 Exits

 There are 4 exits, lettered A1, A2, B1, and B2.
-Exits A2 and B2 are accessible.
+Exits A2 and B2 are wheelchair accessible.